true-while/AzureFastStartForIoT/Management System and Inventory/README.md

 Make a note of this completed connection string as you'll need it soon.

+> You will also need to create a firewall rule to allow the PowerBI components access to the database.
+Follow the details under the __Create a server-level firewall rule in the Azure portal__ section on the the above page for details on how to do this.

 Step 6 - Setup an Azure Function to process incoming data
 =========================================================